Jacinda Ardern: Domestic affairs

 Ardern travelled to Waitangi in 2018 for the annual Waitangi Day commemoration; stayed in Waitangi for five days, an unprecedented length.
 Ardern became the first female prime minister to speak from the top marae.
-Her visit was largely well-received by Māori leaders, with commentators noting a sharp contrast with the acrimonious responses received by several of her predecessors.
+Her visit was largely well received by Māori leaders, with commentators noting a sharp contrast with the acrimonious responses received by several of her predecessors.

 On 24 August 2018, Ardern removed Broadcasting Minister Clare Curran from Cabinet after she failed to disclose a meeting with a broadcaster outside of parliamentary business, which was judged to be a conflict of interest.
 Curran remained a minister outside Cabinet, and Ardern was criticised by the Opposition for not dismissing Curran from her portfolio.
 Ardern later accepted Curran's resignation.
 In 2019, she was criticised for her handling of an allegation of sexual assault against a Labour Party staffer.
 Ardern said she had been told the allegation did not involve sexual assault or violence before a report about the incident was published in The Spinoff.
 Media questioned her account, with one journalist stating that Ardern's claim was "hard to swallow".

 Ardern opposes criminalising people who use cannabis in New Zealand, and pledged to hold a referendum on the issue.
 A non-binding referendum to legalise cannabis was held in conjunction with the 2020 general election on 17 October 2020.
 Ardern admitted to past cannabis use during a televised debate prior to the election.
 In the referendum, voters rejected the proposed Cannabis Legalisation and Control Bill by 51.17 per cent.
 A retrospective article published in a medical journal suggested that Ardern's refusal to publicly back the 'yes' campaign "may have been a decisive factor in the narrow defeat".

-In September 2020, Ardern announced that the government had abandoned plans to make tertiary education tuition-free.
+In September 2020, Ardern announced that her government had abandoned plans to make tertiary education tuition free.

 Foreign affairs

 On 5 November 2017, Ardern made her first official overseas trip to Australia, where she met Australian Prime Minister Malcolm Turnbull for the first time.
 Relations between the two countries had been strained in the preceding months because of Australia's treatment of New Zealanders living in the country, and shortly before taking office, Ardern had spoken of the need to rectify this situation, and to develop a better working relationship with the Australian government.
 Turnbull described the meeting in cordial terms: "we trust each other...The fact we are from different political traditions is irrelevant".
-In 2020, Ardern criticised Australia's policy of deporting New Zealanders, many of whom had lived in Australia but had not taken up Australian citizenship, as "corrosive" and damaging to Australia–New Zealand relations.